04 — Operating Model

 How to Read This Chapter

-The operating model translates architectural components into daily functioning.
-It defines roles, workflows, execution requirements, documentation standards, and collaboration patterns.
-It connects the system blueprint (Chapter 03) with practical behaviors and routines.
+The operating model translates architectural components into governance-aware operating logic.
+It defines roles, workflows, decision pathways, documentation standards, and collaboration patterns.
+It connects the system blueprint (Chapter 03) to the governance logic that shapes consistent operation across the ecosystem.

 4.1 Purpose of the Operating Model

-The operating model defines how labs, hubs, and the NCU work every day to ensure:
+The operating model defines how labs, hubs, and the NCU align roles, decision boundaries, and operating responsibilities to ensure:

 - predictable execution,